sk33z3r/hortibuddy/README.md

 * Notifications at user-defined intervals to get data, or perform other garden related tasks.
 * Write and read from the calendar to set photoperiod dates, recurring tasks, etc.
 * Store data into InfluxDB, so as to be compatible with the future hardware and to allow easy Grafana access.

+### Current TODO

+- [ ] Databases need a way to manage tables/rooms
+- [x] Forces the right room name
+- [ ] PIN protect (GPG encrypt) databases if desired
+    - [ ] Should be able to add encryption if created initially without it
+- [ ] More responsive design for larger screens (focus is mobile)
+- [x] Template files for HTML rendering
+- [ ] Sanitize user inputs
+    - [ ] Remove spaces, replace with a dash
+    - [ ] Validate the input for each form
+    - [ ] Change to uppercase everytime